 There’s a lot of misinformation regarding the ingredients used in pet food.
 As the voice of U.S. pet food makers, the Pet Food Institute (PFI) is committed to providing factual information about pet food and treats to help consumers make informed decisions when purchasing food for their dog or cat.
 When we see false claims that could cause pet lovers to worry needlessly about their pet food choices, it’s our responsibility to set the record straight.

-In this edition of The Whole Bowl, we want to provide facts that take apart the most startling false claims often made about pet food.
+In this edition of The Whole Bowl, we want to provide facts that debunk the most startling false claims often made about pet food.

 PFI’s members make 98 percent of all U.S. pet food and treats.
 For us and for our members, pets are part of the family.
 We understand the careful thought pet lovers put into what they feed, and how they care for, their dogs and cats.
 As pet food makers, our members know they are responsible for providing the sole source of nutrition for most of America’s pets—they take the responsibility of producing safe, healthy pet food very seriously.